taikoxyz/taiko-mono/packages/protocol/docs/how_taiko_proves_blocks.md

 - `l1SignalServiceAddress`, `l2SignalServiceAddress` and `parentGasUsed` are directly hashed into the ZKP's instance
 - `l1Height` and `l1Hash` are both part of the block metadata (`meta.l1Height` and `meta.l1Hash`), the `metaHash` is used to calculate the ZKP instance.
 - `l1SignalRoot` is part of the evidence and is also used to calculate the ZKP instance.
-- The transaction's status code is 1 (success).
+- The transaction's status code is 0 (success).
 - The transaction's `tx.origin` and `msg.sender` must be _`LibAnchorSignature.K_GOLDEN_TOUCH_ADDRESS`_.
 - The transaction's signature must be the same as `LibAnchorSignature.signTransaction(...)`.
-- The transaction fee must be 0.

 Note that the anchor transaction emits an `Anchored` event that may help ZKP to verify block variables.
 See below.